MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ## Q. Which EditorConfig conventions can Visual Studio IntelliCode infer?

-The conventions inferrance feature is experimental, so IntelliCode doesn't yet support the full set of conventions documented in [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference).
+The conventions inference feature is experimental, so IntelliCode doesn't yet support the full set of conventions documented in [code style settings reference](/visualstudio/ide/editorconfig-code-style-settings-reference).
 IntelliCode can currently infer the following [formatting](#formatting-conventions) and [style](#style-conventions) conventions:

 ### Formatting conventions